bBraian/dt-money/README.md

 ### This project was created with [Vite](https://vitejs.dev/)

+### Used in this project
+- Axios
+- Styled Components
+- React Hook Form
+- Zod
+- RadixUI

 ### About
 This application was developed while I was studying React in Rocketseat course.